Vikramsrini/Food_spoilage_detection/README.md

 # Food Spoilage Detection Web App

-This project is an end-to-end web application for predicting food spoilage using sensor data and machine learning.
+This project is an Iot Food expiry prediction using multiple sensors data and machine learning algorithm  with an end-to-end web application for alerting.
 It features a Python Flask backend for model inference and a modern, responsive frontend for user interaction.

 ---